The assignment system is the procedure adopted by the Court for the assignment of cases.

 shall randomly assign pre-indictment cases.

 i.
-If the case does not involve multiple defendants and the defendant (1) is on
+If the case does not involve multiple defendants and the defendant (1) is not

-community control that has not been terminated by entry or (2) has a prior
+control that has not been terminated by entry or (3) has a prior

 indictment pending on active or inactive status in this county, the case shall be